‘Only to be Consumed’ in Canada

 Eventually, we were going to have to go back to the corporate black box and try to convince them that this was a question worth elevating to someone who knew the answer.

-But we couldn't do it yet because we knew if we went back with the same question, they were probably gonna give us the same answer.
+But we couldn't do it yet because we knew if we went back with the same question, they were probably going to give us the same answer.

 If you've ever seen a movie about journalism, there's probably been a moment in it where the reporter is about to blow the roof off some big story, but before she does, she has to give the bad guy an opportunity to comment.